-Enter your yearly salary, length of the Mortgage term, and the interest rate into the home affordability calculator.
+Enter your yearly salary, length of the Mortgage term, and interest rate into the home affordability calculator.
 The calculator will display your maximum mortgage you should take out, and the monthly payments of that mortgage.

 Home Affordability Formula